dataace01/dataace01/README.md

-- 👋 Hi, my name is Iuri Catasov and I'm a data scientist/ML engineer.
+### 👋 Hi, my name is Iuri Catasov and welcome to my profile!

-My main objectives are both theoretical and experimental data treatment tasks involving statistics, data analysis / modeling / visualization, and machine learning including natural language processing.
-I'm proficient in Python (Pandas, Numpy, SciPy, Scikit-Learn, Jupyter, Tensorflow, Pytorch, Keras, etc), SQL(My SQL, PostgreSQL)
+### 👀 Enjoy and feel free to ask me any questions about my projects?